10m+

-What is a buy-to-let mortgage, and can I get one?
+What is a buy-to-let mortgage and how can I get one?

-Purchasing a property with a buy-to-let mortgage means you're suddenly a landlord with the double benefit of having a regular rental income and an investment for the future.
+Buying a property with a buy-to-let mortgage means you benefit from a regular rental income and an investment for the future.

-However, there are quite a few things to consider before you decide if property investment is the right route for you.
+There are also a few things to consider before you decide if property investment is the right route for you.

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.